gini/gini-capture-sdk-android/componentapiexample/README.md

 Customization options are detailed in each Screen API Activity's javadoc: `CameraActivity`, `HelpActivity`, `OnboardingActivity`, `ReviewActivity` and `AnalysisActivity`.

-To experiment with customizing the images used in the Gini Vision Library you can copy the contents of the folder `screenapiexample/customized-drawables` to `componentapiexample/src/main/res`.
+To experiment with customizing the images used in the Gini Capture SDK you can copy the contents of the folder `screenapiexample/customized-drawables` to `componentapiexample/src/main/res`.

 Text customizations can be tried out by uncommenting and modifying the string resources in the